AkshatKardak/expense-tracker-react/README.md

-# 💰 Expense Tracker
+## Expense Tracker
 A simple and intuitive web-based application to help you monitor your income and expenses.
 Built with React, this tool provides a clean, user-friendly interface for managing your personal finances with ease.

 ---

-## 🚀 Features
+## Features

-- **Current Balance Display:**
+- Current Balance Display
-  - Instantly see your up-to-date financial balance.
+- Clearly shows your up-to-date financial balance.
-- **Income/Expense Summary:**
+- Income/Expense Summary
-  - Get a quick overview of your total income and total expenses.
+- Provides a quick overview of your total income and total expenses.
-- **Transaction History:**
+- Transaction History
-  - View all past transactions with descriptions and amounts, clearly indicating whether each is an income or an expense.
+- Displays all past transactions with their descriptions and amounts, indicating whether it's an income or an expense.
-- **Add New Transaction:**
+- Add New Transaction
-  - Easily add new entries by providing a description and an amount.
+- Easily add new entries by entering a description and an amount.
 - Positive amounts are treated as income.
 - Negative amounts are treated as expenses.

 ---

-## ⚙️ Getting Started
+## Getting Started

 This project was bootstrapped with [Create React App](https://create-react-app.dev/).

-### 📦 Available Scripts
+### Available Scripts

 In the project directory, you can run: